caasion/obsidian-ultimate-planner/README.md

 The Ultimate Planner is an [Obsidian](https://obsidian.md) plugin to make long-term planning much simpler.
 Instead of being stuck with rigid todo lists, you can plan what to do for each action item (i.e. a course or a fitness goal) over the long-term.

+I've started to document my development of this plugin!
+Please see ![devlog]!

 ### Built With
 [![Svelte][Svelte.dev]][Svelte-url] [![Typescript][Typescript]][Typescript-url]